 - Sexual battery (PC 243.4)

 In addition to filing criminal charges, victims of lewd acts may bring a civil sex abuse lawsuit.
-Lawsuits for sexual abuse must be commenced by the later of:
+Lawsuits for sexual abuse must be brought by the later of:

-- Within eight years of the plaintiff turning 18, or
+- Within 8 years of the plaintiff turning 18, or

-- Within three years of the date on which the plaintiff discovers — or reasonably should have discovered — that psychological injury or illness occurring after the age of majority was caused by the sexual abuse.12
+- Within 3 years of the date on which the plaintiff discovers — or reasonably should have discovered — that psychological injury or illness occurring after the age of majority was caused by the sexual abuse.9

-Plaintiffs can sue even if the defendant is never charged or convicted under Penal Code 288.
+Plaintiffs can sue even if you are never charged or convicted under Penal Code 288.

 Moreover, the plaintiff does not need to prove the lewd act “beyond a reasonable doubt” to win a civil lawsuit.
-Instead, they must prove their claim by a preponderance of the evidence (that it is more likely than not) that the defendant is liable.13
+Instead, they must prove their claim by a preponderance of the evidence (that it is “more likely than not”) that you are liable.10

 For more in-depth information, refer to these scholarly articles: